dbashford/MimosaWebAppSkeleton/README.md

 * `copy`, [on GitHub](https://github.com/dbashford/mimosa-copy), [in docs](http://mimosa.io/compilers.html#copy), [config details](http://mimosa.io/configuration.html#copy).
 This module is a "compiler" responsible for transforming input text to output text by simply copying the contents.
 This module handles things like pure `.js` or `.css`.
 Other compilers, like the [one for CoffeeScript](https://github.com/dbashford/mimosa-coffeescript), for `.coffee` files, transform input to output by transpiling the code.

 * `streamCopy`, [on GitHub](https://github.com/dbashford/mimosa-stream-copy).
 This module performs copies on files that need no other form of processing. `.js` files, for instance, may need linting or minifying, but `.mp3` or `.xml` files need no other processing other than to be copied over from source directories to output directories.
-This performs a fast copy based on file extension using streams for those files.
+This performs a fast copy based on file extension using streams.

 * `server`, [on GitHub](https://github.com/dbashford/mimosa-server), [in docs](http://mimosa.io/server.html), [config details](http://mimosa.io/configuration.html#server).
 This module manages hosting your application.
 By default is expects to find a server in your project, but it can be configured to be server-less or to provided embedded hosting of assets.